Natadon/DataAccess.Oracle/README.md

-# DataAccess.MySql
+# DataAccess.Oracle
-This is the MySql Implementation of the DataAccess library
+This is the Oracle Implementation of the DataAccess library